5.1 Open Culture: Open Access to Cultural Heritage

 - Digitized works stewarded by GLAMs whose rights have expired (works in the public domain), for example, the works by 19th century French impressionist painter Claude Monet;

-- Works and other original content to which the GLAM institution owns the rights, for example, original research produced by employees or contractors of the GLAM institution in the context of an exhibit;
+- Works and other original content to which the institution owns the rights, for example, original research produced by employees or contractors of the institution in the context of an exhibit;

-- Any type of metadata produced by the GLAM institution.
+- Any type of metadata produced by the institution.

-A narrow definition of Open Access for GLAM generally refers to the dedication of digital reproductions of works into the public domain.
-This means that the digitized versions of these works are free of copyright restrictions and can be used for any purpose, free of charge, without permission.
+A narrow definition of Open Access for GLAM generally refers to the dedication of digital reproductions of works or other materials into the public domain.
+This means that the digitized versions of these materials are free of copyright restrictions and can be used for any purpose, free of charge, without permission.
 We will see more of what this means in Section 5.3.

 Having a working definition of “open” makes it easier for users to understand what they can do with GLAMs’ digital reproductions.
-Open Knowledge International’s explanation of open data, open content and open knowledge in the “Open Definition” has become the recognized definition in the field.
+Open Knowledge Foundation’s explanation of open data, open content, and open knowledge in the “Open Definition” has become the recognized definition in the field.
 The Open Definition is summarized as:

-This means that the release of digitized versions of public domain works and other original content can also be done under conformant licenses and tools that are included in the Open Definition.
-In addition to those mentioned above, these include CC’s Public Domain Mark (PDM), and Rights Statements that clearly indicates that there is no underlying copyright on the work.
-This affirmation of open and free access and reuse of works is what commonly constitutes “open access” in open GLAM.
+This means that the release of digitized versions of works and other original content can also be done under conformant licenses and tools that are included in the Open Definition.
+In addition to those mentioned above, these include CC’s Public Domain Mark (PDM) and Rights Statements that clearly indicate that there is no copyright in the underlying work.
+This affirmation of open and free access and reuse of works is what commonly constitutes “open access” in Open Culture.

-Additionally, GLAM institutions and projects might make available copyrighted content that they steward under copyright limitations or exceptions, such as fair use.
+Additionally, cultural heritage institutions and projects might make available copyrighted content that they steward under copyright law’s limitations or exceptions, such as fair use.

 This picture of a wedding in the Netherlands is in the public domain and has been made available by the Regional Archive Alkmaar, Netherlands.
 The archive digitized and uploaded this picture to its Flickr account with a Public Domain Mark (PDM).
 This means that the work is labelled as being in the public domain.
 When someone sees this picture, they can, for example: